Nutrition for Toddlers

-- Avoid battles over food and meals.
+- Avoid battles over food.

 - Provide regular meals and snacks.

-- Be flexible with food acceptance as toddlers are often reluctant to try new things.
+- Be flexible with food acceptance, as toddlers are often reluctant to try new things.
 If your toddler refuses a food, don’t make a big deal out of it, and try again in a few days or weeks.

 - Be realistic about food amounts.
 Portion size should be about one-fourth the size of an adult portion.